rjspencer/docs/theming.md

 	default value is false

+`searchable`

+	whether or not this page should be able to be indexed by search engines

+	acceptes values are true and false

+	defaults to true

 ## Modules
 Modules are the main data loading structures within `{page}`s.
 The general syntax for modules is as follows: